Internship GEN ST 350 Course

 What are the deadlines?
 How late can I register for GEN ST 350?

 Students will receive an add code from CELE Center staff upon receipt of a completed online application and completed internship supervisor verification.
+This process takes a minimum of three days--and can take up to two weeks when internship supervisors are delayed in responding!
+Please plan accordingly/ahead.

 As with all courses, students must register by the end of the first week of the academic quarter to avoid an additional fee.
 The last day to add the course is three weeks after the beginning of the quarter.
 Late Add Petitions will NOT be considered for GEN ST 350.